-- The extent to which the levels of effort by the PI and other key personnel are appropriate to ensure success of the project. - How well the PI's record of accomplishment demonstrates their ability to perform the proposed work.

-o How appropriate the PI and research team's background and expertise are with regard to their ability to accomplish the proposed work.
+- To what degree the levels of effort by the PI and other key personnel are appropriate to ensure success of the project. - How well the PI's record of accomplishment demonstrates their ability to perform the proposed work. - How appropriate the PI and research team's background and expertise are with regard to their ability to accomplish the proposed work.